rsterbin/enforce_spacing/README.md

   name.
 If the file's extension matches `enforceNoTrailingWhitespace`, but you don't want to strip whitespace in that file, add an entry in this directory, set to `y`.

+You can set them at the global level (in your vimrc), or at the buffer level, if you want different settings in one buffer.